 - Unless you live in warm climates, we recommend planting grapevine under the shelter of a South-facing wall.
 In winter, grapevine starts suffering below 5°F (-15°C).
 Continuous freezing for two days at 28°F (-2°C) after vegetation has started can destroy the coming harvest.

-- Grapevine can deal with practically any type of well drained soil but doesn’t react well in excessively fertile soil: the plant tends to produce more leaves and less fruits.
+- Grapevine can deal with practically any type of well drained soil.
+However, it doesn’t react well in excessively fertile soil: the plant tends to produce more leaves and less fruits.

-- If you wish to grow grapevine in a pot, choose a variety that is known to grow small (like the ‘Perdin’ for instance) which grows very well in 12 inch (30 cm) garden boxes.
+- If you wish to grow grapevine in a pot, choose a variety that has the habit of growing small.
+The ‘Perdin’, for instance, grows very well in 12 inch (30 cm) garden boxes.

-- Stay on the lookout for downy mildew, powdery mildew, phylloxera, mites, wasps and bumblebees that often attack grapevine and its fruits!
+- Stay on the lookout for downy mildew, powdery mildew, phylloxera, mites, wasps and bumblebees.
+In other words, there’s a long list of pests that often attack grapevine and its fruits!

 Use grapevine in your cooking to reap its health benefits

-For cultivars grown in gardens, the fruits can be eaten as is.
+For varieties grown in gardens, the fruits can be eaten as is.
 It is also possible to make jam, pies and of course, wine.
-Added to the final minutes of a roast, grapes can serve as a side to fowl and poultry.
+Added during the last minutes of a roast, grapes can serve as a side to fowl and poultry.

-Grape seeds produce an oil of the highest quality, recommended in many diets.
+Grape seeds produce an oil of the highest quality, added to many diets.